 Program Founded in 2011 by Art Access

 The Theatre Arts Program seeks to educate the public to respect and celebrate differences among all people.
 Appropriately themed stage productions are performed for groups of attendees, who may be school students or adults from the community.
-Following each production, attendees are encouraged to participate in a discussion about the performance and to address the theme of respecting differences.
+Following each production, attendees are encouraged to participate in a discussion about the performance and to address the theme of respecting differences and bullying prevention.

-Epilepsy Alliance of Utah, Art Access, and the Epilepsy Foundation of Colorado are excited to bring you the opportunity to express yourself through art as part of a multi-week art therapy program.
-You'll work with art therapist Ida Yoked (MA, ATR) and other people with epilepsy in a group setting to create art pieces using visual art mediums.
+Epilepsy Alliance of Utah and Art Access are excited to bring you the opportunity to express yourself through art as part of the Stuidio E art therapy program.
+Participants will work with an art therapist, as well as other people with epilepsy, in a group setting to create art pieces using visual art mediums.
 Strengthen your artistic voice and learn from others in an open, welcoming environment!

 Admission: FREE with advanced registration.
-Class size limited to 15 participants.
+Class size is limited to 15 participants.

 All workshops will be held in the Art Access workshops space at 230 S 500 W, #110 in Salt Lake City.